Analyze your dependencies to port code to .NET Core

-If you're looking to port your code to .NET Core or .NET Standard, the first step in the porting process is to understand your third-party dependencies.
-Third-party dependencies are either NuGet packages or DLLs you're referencing in your project.
-Evaluate each dependency and develop a contingency plan for the dependencies that aren't compatible with .NET Core.
-This article shows you how to determine if the dependency is compatible with .NET Core.
+To port your code to .NET Core or .NET Standard, you must understand your dependencies.
+External dependencies are the NuGet packages or DLLs you reference in your project, but that you don't build.
+Evaluate each dependency and develop a contingency plan for the ones that aren't compatible with .NET Core.
+Here's how to determine if a dependency is compatible with .NET Core.

-If you're referencing NuGet packages in your project, you need to verify if they're compatible with .NET Core.
+If you reference NuGet packages in your project, you need to verify if they're compatible with .NET Core.
 There are two ways to accomplish that:

 After analyzing the packages, if they're not compatible with .NET Core and only target .NET Framework, you can check if the .NET Framework compatibility mode can help with your porting process.

 A NuGet package is itself a set of folders that contain platform-specific assemblies.
 So you need to check if there's a folder that contains a compatible assembly inside the package.

 The easiest way to inspect NuGet Package folders is to use the NuGet Package Explorer tool.
 After installing it, use the following steps to see the folder names:

 - Click Open package from online feed.